Introduction to trusts: trust deeds: unrequested trust deed - established trust

 Unrequested trust deeds may be accompanied by a letter explaining why the deed is being submitted.
 If there is a specific claim or query, deal with it accordingly.

 For example, the deed may have been sent in support of a claim for overpayment relief, and the basis of taxation of the trust or beneficiaries is now in question.
-Before you consider the claim you should consult the nominated deeds officer in your office for advice on the status of the trust.
-If further advice is needed on the trust deed, your deeds officer will submit it to HMRC Trusts & Estates Technical Edinburgh under TSEM2160.
-HMRC Trusts & Estates Technical Edinburgh will advise on the status of the trust and suggest whether you need to consult the technical specialist on overpayment relief claims.
+Before you consider the claim you should consider the status of the trust.
+If further advice is needed on the trust deed, submit it to Trusts Technical Edinburgh under TSEM2160.
+Trusts Technical Edinburgh will advise on the status of the trust and suggest whether you need to consult the technical specialist on overpayment relief claims.

 Trust deed sent in with request for general advice